MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

   When installing software Python, please this select choice : " [Add python 3.8 to PATH] "

--And after install python , go to your command line and then Copy and Past this command in the CMD :
+-And after install python , go to your command line and then Copy and Paste this command in the CMD :

           pip install python-dotenv